michi1438/michi1438/PERSONAL/blog_to_be.md

 listen, understand, intrest, logique to a certain extent, doubt, perseverance, ect...
 And then use those criterias of judgement rather positif or negative, to better myself and apply them on a daily basis...
 Alrigth, welcome to your rebirth...

+# 27/02/2023
+What are and what is the difference between dark matter and dark energy, well dark matter is a placeholder name for about 85% of the matter in the universe that we dont see and don't see the interactions of (at least not directly, because it does have mass and therefore a gravitational force, this is how it was discovered), it does not interact to the electromagnetic field, it does not react to light is an other way of saying this, this is why it is called "dark".
+This idea of dark matter emerges from the calculations of many galaxies that according to the amount of matter we see should not behave gravitationaly the way they do.
+It does not interact with baryonic matter (all the matter we know), it is therefore thougth to be non-baryonic matter (in the likes of neutrinos, free electrons and what composes black holes), it is supposed to be composed of subatomic particles not yet discovered but the group is called in the mean time the WIMP's for Weakly Interacting Massive Particles.
+Dark matter is classified as cold, warm or hot, in relation to the velocity, current models favor a cold dark matter scenario in wich galaxies form by gradual accumulation.
+Although this is the most commonly accepted theory, other astrophysicists argue for different models or revision of general relativity.
+These would be, the modified Newtonian dynamics, tensor-vector-scalar gravity, entropic gravity, those try to explain all observation without invoking non-baryonic matter.